Quadrophenia: Background

 The year 1972 was the least active year for the Who since they had formed.
 The group had achieved great commercial and critical success with the albums Tommy and Who's Next, but were struggling to come up with a suitable follow-up.
 The group recorded new material with Who's Next collaborator Glyn Johns in May 1972, including "Is It in My Head" and "Love Reign O'er Me" which were eventually released on Quadrophenia, and a mini-opera called "Long Live Rock – Rock Is Dead", but the material was considered too derivative of Who's Next and sessions were abandoned.
 In an interview for Melody Maker, guitarist and bandleader Pete Townshend said, "I've got to get a new act together… People don't really want to sit and listen to all our past."
-He had become frustrated that the group had been unable to produce a film of Tommy (a film version of Tommy would be released in 1975) or Lifehouse (the abortive project that resulted in Who's Next), and decided to follow Frank Zappa's idea of producing a musical soundtrack that could produce a narrative in the same way as a film.
+He had become frustrated that the group had been unable to produce a film of Tommy (a film version of Tommy was eventually released in 1975) or Lifehouse (the abortive project that resulted in Who's Next), and decided to follow Frank Zappa's idea of producing a musical soundtrack that could produce a narrative in the same way as a film.
 Unlike Tommy, the new work had to be grounded in reality and tell a story of youth and adolescence that the audience could relate to.

 Townshend became inspired by "Long Live Rock – Rock Is Dead"'s theme and in autumn 1972 began writing material, while the group put out unreleased recordings including "Join Together" and "Relay" to keep themselves in the public eye.
 In the meantime, bassist John Entwistle released his second solo album, Whistle Rymes, singer Roger Daltrey worked on solo material, and Keith Moon featured as a drummer in the film That'll Be the Day.
 Townshend had met up with "Irish" Jack Lyons, one of the original Who fans, which gave him the idea of writing a piece that would look back on the group's history and its audience.
 He created the character of Jimmy from an amalgamation of six early fans of the group, including Lyons, and gave the character a four-way split personality, which led to the album's title (a play on schizophrenia).
 Unlike other Who albums, Townshend insisted on composing the entire work, though he deliberately made the initial demos sparse and incomplete so that the other group members could contribute to the finished arrangement.

 Work was interrupted for most of 1972 in order to work on Lou Reizner's orchestral version of Tommy.
 Daltrey finished his first solo album, which included the hit single "Giving It All Away", fueling rumours of a split in the press.
 Things were not helped when Daltrey discovered that managers Kit Lambert and Chris Stamp had large sums of money unaccounted for and suggested they should be fired, which Townshend resisted.